“The first snow of winter had begun whipping through Velaris…”

 “And from far away, as if it was carried on the cold wind, I heard the Suriel’s voice.
 Feyre Archeron, a request.
 Leave this world a better place than how you found it.”

 Overall, I’m not saying this was a perfect book, but I had a lot of fun with it.
 Yes, I’m totally sick of being with Feyre and Rhysand, too, but it was still nice seeing the Inner Circle, especially in winter time, and especially having snowball fights.
 Like, how precious.
-And I truly am exited for what is going to come next.
+And I truly am excited for what is going to come next.
 (Also, I’m sorry if this review is a little all over the place!
 I inhale read for three plus hours and then wrote out this review at 3 AM!
 But hopefully you all enjoyed.
 Happy reading!)